Certificate Storage

 Getting a Certificate

-In order to view a certificate's value, use the following command:
+To view a certificate's value, use the following command:

-akeyless get-certificate-value -n <certificate-name>
+akeyless get-certificate-value --name <certificate-name>

 Additional parameters can be found in the CLI Reference - Certificates.